ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2025-12-16-Devman-RaaS.md

 ## Thanks

-We’d like to thank researchers @RakeshKrish12 and @GangExposed_RU for their earlier work highlighting these OPSEC failures and for sharing communications.
+We’d like to thank researchers `Neptunian` & `Tail` from the blog [te.mpe.st](https://te.mpe.st/blog/) and @RakeshKrish12, @GangExposed_RU for their earlier work highlighting these OPSEC failures.
 Without their contributions, our findings might look like a stroke of luck, when in reality they reflect systemic operational security weaknesses driven by poor IT and system administration practices.